 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the WFC stock.
-The stock price is trading between the average and the upper band in the context of Wells Fargo bollinger bands.
+The stock price is trading between the average and the lower band in the context of Wells Fargo bollinger bands.

 Wells Fargo Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
 The Wells Fargo MACD indicator can be used to identify bullish and bearish trends for the stock.

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 The relative strength index of WFC stock is 60.71. .